SindhiyaSridharan/Bank_Loan/README.md

 Please "reload" the file in case of any error.
 The file is of 10.6 MB and the loading process takes time.

-The link provided below reads the same file in nb viewer (If the reloading problem still persists, please go for the link below)

 https://nbviewer.jupyter.org/github/SindhiyaSridharan/Bank_Loan/blob/master/Loan_Prediction.ipynb

+The link provided reads the same file in nb viewer (If the reloading problem still persists, please go for the link below)

 If indentations and tabulations appear collided, please use the given link for neater presentation of the same file.